2011–12 Liverpool F.C. season: May

 Liverpool began May with a 1–0 defeat at home to Fulham, giving the Reds their fourth defeat in five games at Anfield.
 On 5 May 2012, they were defeated by Chelsea 2–1 in the 2012 FA Cup Final.
 Three days later the two teams faced each other for a Premier League meeting.
 Liverpool went out strong in the first half recording three goals in the first 30 minutes of the match.
 The first goal was a sensational run down the line from Luis Suárez and he crossed it in where then Michael Essien would score an own goal.
 Soon after, a ball played back from Ivanović to John Terry faulted as Terry fell and Jordan Henderson ran onto it and scored it with his dominate foot with a great finish.
 Four minutes later a far post corner from central midfielder Jonjo Shelvey was headed by Andy Carroll to Daniel Agger and resulted in a 3–0 lead over Chelsea after the first half.
 Within the second half Chelsea scored off of a Florent Malouda set piece outside the 18-yard box and chested in from Brazilian international Ramires.
 Later in the second half, Ross Turnbull kicked it to clear it and bluffed it and Jonjo Shelvey trapped it and made a sensational finish to secure a final 4–1 win for Liverpool.
 In the final game of the season, Liverpool faced an away trip to Swansea and suffered a 1–0 defeat.
+They concluded the Premier League season with 52 points, their worst tally over a 38-match Premier League season to this day.